Verified July 2026 · Cited to primary sources

 How strong is the evidence for GHK-Cu?

-Grade B — for TOPICAL/cosmetic use.
-GHK-Cu has real, decades-long human topical evidence (Pickart's tissue-remodeling work plus controlled cosmetic studies on aging skin) but is not an FDA-approved drug (rule 3 boundary — real but limited human data, no drug approval).
-Important split: INJECTED/systemic GHK-Cu has only preclinical data and no legal supervised route — that form is Grade D and unapproved.
+Grade B for TOPICAL/cosmetic use.
+GHK-Cu has real, decades-long human topical evidence (Pickart's tissue-remodeling work plus controlled cosmetic studies on aging skin) but is not an FDA-approved drug (rule 3 boundary: real but limited human data, no drug approval).
+Important split: INJECTED/systemic GHK-Cu has only preclinical data and no legal supervised route, so that form is Grade D and unapproved.
 This record grades the topical cosmetic lane, which is the legal, evidenced one.

 Primary sources (2)